Fishing in New Jersey

 Where to Fish in New Jersey

 Brigantine is among the quaint towns on the East Coast that most visitors overlook.
-Anglers flock to Atlantic City, which means fewer people are in this town and there are more fishing opportunities.
-Striped bass flourishes in this location throughout the year, so if you are after trophy striper, Brigantine is the perfect destination for you.
+Anglers flock to Atlantic City, which means fewer people are in this town, and there are more fishing opportunities.
+Striped bass flourishes here, so if you are after trophy striper, Brigantine is the perfect destination for you.
 Bluefish, flounder, kingfish, black seabass, tautog, tuna, and sharks are in abundance as well.

 Camping and Fishing in New Jersey